 2. Sounder Sleep

-It’s pretty much impossible to sleep well when you’re in pain, and unfortunately, that is all too familiar amongst those with fibromyalgia.
+It’s pretty much impossible to sleep well when you’re in pain, and unfortunately, that is all too familiar among those with fibromyalgia.

 It’s very common for fibromyalgia to overlap with sleep disorders like restless leg syndrome and sleep apnea.
 Further, normal daily activities can be disrupted by a lack of sleep, where normal functioning can seem impossible.